-If you’ve tried this Hot Chocolate Non Dairy, or any other recipe on Studio Delicious, please rate the recipe and & I’d love to hear from you in the comments below!
+If you’ve tried this Non Dairy Hot Chocolate Recipe, or any other recipe on Studio Delicious, please rate the recipe and & I’d love to hear from you in the comments below!

 Looking for more tips and fresh, homemade recipes?
 Join my email list, tag and follow me on Instagram using #studiodeliciouseats, follow my boards on Pinterest, and see what I’m up to on Facebook and Twitter!